NinaSeemann/DHd202-BoA/README.md

 #### Change the conf file

-The conf file can be found in /lib/fop/conf/fop.xconf
+The conf file can be found here:  /lib/fop/conf/fop.xconf

-You can use <auto-detect/> to register all fonts on your system.
+You can use &lt;auto-detect/&gt; to register all fonts on your system.
 If some fonts are not in the standard directory, you can tell FOP where to look for them.
 Place the following inside the &lt;renderer mime="application/pdf">/&lt;fonts> tags: